DevaPrabha15/Lead_Scoring/README.md

 # Lead_Scoring_Case_Study
 </br>

-## 📌 Project Description
+## Project Description

-This project focuses on building a Leads Conversion Classification System for X Education, an online course provider.
-The goal is to develop a predictive model that determines whether a lead will convert based on various factors collected during the client inquiry phase.
-With a current conversion rate of 30%, the company aims to improve efficiency by prioritizing high-potential leads, targeting an 80%+ conversion rate.
-The dataset consists of 9,000+ records from past leads, with key features like Lead Source, Total Time Spent on Website, and Last Activity.
-This project involves data preprocessing, feature engineering, model development, evaluation, and business insights, providing actionable recommendations to enhance lead conversion.
+The goal of this project is to develop a Leads Conversion Classification System for the online course provider X Education.
+The objective is to create a predictive model that uses a variety of data gathered throughout the client inquiry stage to assess a lead's likelihood of converting.
+Targeting an 80%+ conversion rate, the organization wants to increase efficiency by giving high-potential leads priority.
+Currently, the conversion rate is 30%.
+Key information like Lead Source, Total Time Spent on Website, and Last Activity are among the 9,000+ records from previous leads that make up the dataset.
+Data preparation, feature engineering, model construction, assessment, and business insights are all part of this project, which offers practical suggestions to improve lead conversion.

 ## 🔧 Tech Stack